C1DeChand/BC-Homerwork05/README.md

 John helped me get that segment working which was awesome.
 I then spent the following 6 hours trying to get local storage to work in a non-redundant way.
 I couldn't because of my html unfortunately.
 I decided to just go with the redundant method since I didn't quite feel like scrapping my html and doing dynamic JS again.

 At least not at the moment, I may revisit later for a better grade if this is crap.

+EDIT:

+I completed local storage!
+Thanks Ross for the assistance!